 By the turn of the 20th century, society artists were painting highly complimentary portraits that portrayed wealth, beauty and good taste.
 The artist’s role was to beautify the subject of each painting, making them appear more attractive, thinner, paler and more beautiful.
 These artists were making society seem more appealing, as well as beautifying individuals in a similar manner as Hollywood and the paparazzi do to this day.

 Revolutionary artists such as Diego Rivera and Kathe Kollwitz used their work to literally illustrate revolutionary dogma.
 Artists such as Goya, Daumier and Munch simply portrayed society in such bleak and disturbing conditions that they made people think about social change.
 Other artists have been considered revolutionary for their abilities to think outside the box and try new, brave techniques and expressive styles.
-Their work is not necessarily political or offering social commentary but it does offer an insight into the times.
+Their work is not necessarily political or offering social commentary, but it does offer an insight into the times.
 Artists in this category include Matisse, Manet, Picasso and Cezanne.

-If revolutionary artists are political radicals, then bohemian artists are social radicals.
+If revolutionary artists are political radicals, then Bohemian artists are social radicals.
 They focus on changing how people think, by accessing their emotions.
-They emotional impact of their art is strong and of great importance.
-The role of the Bohemian artist also often includes contempt for the middle classes, an element of self-destruction and a belief that an artist must suffer.
+The emotional impact of their art is strong and of great importance.
+The role of the Bohemian artist also often includes contempt for the middle classes, an element of self-destruction, and a belief that an artist must suffer.
 The protest against society and conformity often does not take an artistic form, but more of a behavioural one.

-The Modern Artist can take on any of these roles, or perhaps even an amalgamation of them all.
+The modern artist can take on any of those roles, or perhaps even an amalgamation of them all.
 Many artists have elements of the artisan or society painter in their professional life, producing aesthetic commissions based on the orders of those who pay them.
 They may also use art to express their own political or emotional landscapes.
 It is common nowadays for artists to have a number of roles to fulfil different aspects of their lives.
 Art to make money, art to gain recognition, art to make a statement, art as a form of therapy, art as an emotional release.
 Nowadays illustrators, graphic designers and industrial designers have taken the place of the artisans of the past.